IDmikael/WheelOfFortune/README.md

 # WheelOfFortune
-## Simple app made with Cocos Engine.
+## Simple game made with Cocos Engine.

-* #### App client is made with JavaScript and located in WheelOfFortune folder.
+* #### Game client is made with JavaScript and located in WheelOfFortune folder.
-* #### App server is made with NodeJS and located in WheelOfFortuneServer folder.
+* #### Game server is made with NodeJS and located in WheelOfFortuneServer folder.
 For storing data at the server uses Sqlite3 Database.

 # Screenshots